ARM-software/gator/README_Streamline.txt

 	ndk-build
-		or execute /path/to/ndk/ndk-build if the ndk is not on your path gatord should now be created and located in libs/armeabi
+		or execute /path/to/ndk/ndk-build if the ndk is not on your path gatord should now be created and located in libs/armeabi If you get an error like the following, upgrade to a more recent version of the android ndk jni/PerfGroup.cpp: In function 'int sys_perf_event_open(perf_event_attr*, pid_t, int, int, long unsigned int)': jni/PerfGroup.cpp:36:17: error: '__NR_perf_event_open' was not declared in this scope

 *** Running gator ***